NeuroNexa/test/rl_sar/README.md

 > [!IMPORTANT]
 > The Titati robot uses a dual-controller architecture.
 Always run the CAN-FD handshake helpers (`battery_device` and `titati_canfd_router`) on **both** Jetson Orin NX boards before sending motor commands from RL or the motor test tool.

+All Titati-specific ROS 2 packages live under `src/rl_sar/library/thirdparty/titati` to keep the core RL stack uncluttered.
+The build helper automatically discovers them when you run `./build.sh -m` or when you explicitly select the packages with `colcon`.

 ### 1. Build only the required packages

 ```bash